 The information in our interactive Radar is not available in your preferred language.

-Themes for this volume
+Themes for this edition

 The Technology Radar is prepared by the Thoughtworks Technology Advisory Board, comprised of:

 Rebecca Parsons (CTO) • Martin Fowler (Chief Scientist) • Bharani Subramaniam • Birgitta Böckeler • Brandon Byars • Camilla Falconi Crispim • Erik Doernenburg • Fausto de la Torre • Hao Xu • Ian Cartwright • James Lewis • Marisa Hoenig • Maya Ormaza • Mike Mason • Neal Ford • Pawan Shah • Scott Shaw • Selvakumar Natesan • Shangqi Liu • Sofia Tania • Vanya Seth

 We publish articles related to Technology Radar throughout the year